 And so the young man said; “Which commandments shall I keep?”
 And Jesus went ahead and named several of the ten commandments from the law of Moses.
 And the young man said, in verse 20; “All these things I have kept from my youth.
 What do I still lack?”

-Jesus answered, and said in verse 21; “If you want to be perfect, go, sell what you have, and give to the poor, and you will have treasure in heaven; And come, follow Me.”
+Jesus answered, and said in verse 21; “If you want to be perfect, go and sell what you have, and give to the poor, and you will have treasure in heaven; And come, follow Me.”
 Jesus was asking that man to give up quite a bit, because he was pretty well-off.
-And Jesus was also telling the young man to do two things; He was telling him to practice humility, and to sacrifice.
+And Jesus was really telling the young man to do three things; He was telling him to practice humility, and to sacrifice, and to serve others.

-Selling your possessions, and giving the proceeds to the poor, involves both humility, and sacrifice.
-The part about sacrificing is easy to see. obviously it’s a sacrifice to sell everything that you have, and give the money to the poor.
+Selling your possessions, and giving the proceeds to the poor, involves humbling yourself, and sacrificing something you possess, and using that sacrifice to serve others.
+The part about sacrificing is easy to see.
+Obviously it’s a sacrifice to sell everything that you have, and give the money to the poor.
 But the part about humility might not be quite so obvious, but it’s there just the same.

 With riches comes pride, but to give away your riches, requires great humility.
 It involves lowering your “status”, you might say.
 It requires putting the well-being of others, ahead of your self.
 And the simple fact that you ARE putting others before yourself, and that you ARE making that sacrifice, is a sign of humility.